ChenatYuchenZhang/github-tutorial/GH-createnewrepo.md

 3. Click *Clone or download* button then copy the URL by clicking on the *clipboard* icon.

 4. Open your Terminal if you have Mac.
+Now we are going to create a new folder which is called "directory" in terminal.
+Then we are going to clone our newly formed repository on Github into our laptop.

 5. In your terminal Type`pwd`which means print working directory.
 This command shows the full path for your current directory.

-6. In your terminal Type `ls` to see all the files in this directory.
+6. In your terminal Type `ls` to see all the files in this directory. _This will help you see all the documents inside this directory_

-7. In your terminal Type `cd ~/Documents`to go to your Document folder.
+7. In your terminal Type `cd Documents`to go to your Document folder.

 8. In your terminal Type `mkdir [dir name]`to create a new directory (folder) with your own folder name for all your github depositories.
 I have named my git_projects.